- 1. What is the tax deduction amount? How much can I save?

 For TVC, the supporting documents should show the amount of TVC paid during the year of assessment (e.g. the TVC contribution summary issued by the MPF trustee).

-- 4. Do the tax deductions cover the premiums for QDAP and TVC made by the taxpayer’s spouse?
+- 4. What are the eligibility requirements for tax deductions?
+Do the tax deductions cover the premiums for QDAP and TVC made by the taxpayer’s spouse?

 Married taxpayers may claim deductions for qualifying deferred annuity premiums paid by himself/herself or his/her spouse not living apart from him/her but the amount already claimed by his/her spouse must be excluded.
 If the couple both have income chargeable to tax, they can freely allocate the qualifying deferred annuity premiums for tax deductions in order to claim a maximum amount of deductions of $120,000, so long as the deductions claimed by each taxpayer do not exceed the individual limit (i.e. a maximum of $60,000 per individual).